 Your suppliers will also be facing the same challenges, and this is likely to lead to wholesale price increases.
-This will add further pressure to margins in the retail sector.
+This adds further pressure to margins in the retail sector.

-Initially - you may be able to absorb costs.
+Initially, you might be able to absorb costs.
 You may also be able to cope with a reduction in your profit margins for a period.
-However, this is unlikely to be sustainable in the long term, and will be especially hard for those small businesses whose owners are sometimes struggling to pay themselves the equivalent of the minimum wage now.
+However, this is unlikely to be sustainable in the long term.
+Plus, it’ll be especially hard for small business owners that are sometimes struggling to pay themselves the equivalent of the minimum wage.

-Of course you can directly pass on the increased operating costs directly to customers, but this runs a risk that you will lose business.
-In thinking about price increases, it is important to keep an eye on what your competitors' prices are, and assess whether this impacts your sales and profitability.
+Of course you can directly pass on the increased operating costs to your customers, but this runs a risk that you’ll lose business.
+It’s important to keep an eye on your competitors’ prices, and assess whether this impacts your sales and profitability.

 Reducing the hours your staff work equals a lower cost to your business.
-If you cut opening hours strategically it will reduce staff labour costs, but the trick is doing so in a way that has minimal impact on sales.
+If you cut opening hours strategically, it’ll reduce staff labour costs, but be sure to cut the hours that have minimal impact on sales.

 Questions to ask include:

-- are there times when you can reduce opening hours?
+- Are there periods when you can reduce opening hours?

-- are there some days when you can close completely?
+- Are there some days you can close completely?

 Cutting staff numbers